Public-Health-Scotland/Folder-Structure-RMD/README.md

 * The packages you need are: here, rmarkdown, knitr, pryr.
 Please check you have them installed.
 You can use install.packages("package name") to install them.

-**2. After editting .Rmd files, go back to the main folder and open "Run.R" file.
-Run the whole script in Run.R file.**
+  **2. After editing .Rmd files, go back to the main folder and open "Run.R" file.
+Run the whole script in the Run.R file.**

 3. Leave RStudio and go to the folder where you saved the zip file.
-You can find the Word document for summary in folder "output -> summary" (summary.docx), and report in folder "output -> report" (report.docx).
+You can find the Word document for publication summary in folder "output -> summary" (summary.docx), and publication report in folder "output -> report" (report.docx).

-4. Thus we have completed the RMarkdown steps.
-Then we need to carry out some manual steps which have not been automated in RMarkdown process for the "report.docx".
+4. We have now completed the RMarkdown steps.
+However we still need to carry out some manual steps which have not been automated in the RMarkdown process for the "report.docx".

 5. First of all, you need to add the cover page and its footer manually.
 Here are the steps to follow: